 The final level features a boss battle.

-All enemy types will be featured in all levels, except for the boss level.
+All non-boss enemy types will be featured in all levels, and different boss enemy type present in each level.
 All enemies were decided to be in every level because the current enemy types are very basic.
 At later levels, the increase in difficulty comes from the number of enemies and the percentage composition of the different enemy types.

 In between levels are story cutscenes.
 These cutscenes are in the style of motion comic.
 The choice to use motion comic was made for ease of implementation, less time intensive to produce the assets, and sufficient way to provide narrative to the game.
 The motion comic also enhances the retro style of the game.

+Sketch of the new level